 Among the biggest challenges of a software Go-Live day are often improper staffing and the lack of available resources.
 A Go-Live game plan will help transit agencies prepare.

 During the lead-up to Go-Live, having a clear and detailed game plan will iron out most problems before they arise.
-Most importantly a proper game plan will help ensure an agency is fully staffed and that the staff is appropriate prepared to handle unforeseen challenges.
+Most importantly, a proper plan for transit software implementation will help ensure an agency is fully staffed and that the staff is appropriate prepared to handle unforeseen challenges.

 Why is it important to be fully staffed?